JoachimGuth/AV-Route-Optimisation/README.md

 # AV-Route Optimisation

-Building AI course project
+A project submission for the Building AI course of the Uni Helsinki.

 ## Summary
 > Name your project and prepare to describe it briefly.

 Name: 'AV Route Optimisation'

-This project is about the route optimisation of autonomous buses circling and roaming in a city area which is disconnected to public transport.
+This project is about the route optimisation of autonomous buses circling and roaming around in a city area which is disconnected to public transport.

-The autonomous bus bring passengers living in a city area, which is disconnected to public transport, to various destinations in the area.
-Those destinations can be public transport stations or other homes in the area.
+The autonomous buses bring passengers living in the  city area to various destinations in the area.
+Those destinations can be public transport stations, pick up points or other homes in the area.

-It is the target of the project to optimise travelling time of passengers and to minimize the overall distance travelled by the AV.

 ## Background
 > What is the problem your idea will solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic > important or interesting?
+>
+The project improves public transport in a confined area of a city whichbis disconnected from public transport means with fixed routes like trains an buses.

-An automous vehicle is driving around a confined city area to pick up residents from their homes to bring them to a fixed number of destinations.
-The fixed destinations are bus stops, train station, public pick up places.
+Autonomous buses are driving around in the respective city area to pick up residents from their homes to bring them to a number of destinations in the area.
+The destinations are bus stops, train station, public pick up places, other homes and public other selectable locations of interest.

-The residents can also travel back from the fixed locations to their homes.
+It is the target of the project to optimise travelling time of passengers and to minimize the overall distance travelled by the AV.

-The autonomous vehicle covers the last mile to home and is moving continously.
-The AV tries to permanently optimise its route based on experiences from past routes and calls from passengers.
-The passengers are using an app which allows them to submit a call from their current locstion to one of the fixed locationns or from one of  the  fixed locations to their home.
-Pick up points from homelocations are predetermined and fixed.
+The autonomous buses try to permanently optimise their routes based on passenger's destinations, experiences from past routes and calls from passengers.

+The passengers are using an app which allows them to submit a call from their current location to one of the registered locations in the area.

-The route optimisation would lead ultimately to cost savings and less energy consumption.
+The route optimisation would lead ultimately to cost savings and reduced energy consumption.